|

 The gene actually affects the distance between the bands, and so to the eye,

+it appears lighter.
 Dominant, Recessive genes and Inheritance.

 Longhair